Wood Pressed Black Sesame Oil

 - 100% pure, vegan, preservative free and gluten free, also a perfect oil for Oil Pulling

-- Wood-pressing method ensures that all the nutrients and the rich flavor of sesame seeds is retained
+- Wood-pressing method ensures that all the nutrients and the rich flavour of sesame seeds is retained

 - Rich in vitamin E which helps in keeping your skin strong and supple